Just Cause 4: Development and release

 Just Cause 4 was developed by Avalanche Studios and published by Square Enix.
 The game uses a new version of Avalanche's Apex game engine.
 The new technology allows the game to feature diverse and extreme weather effects, including blizzards, sandstorms, tornadoes and more.
 Developers of the game noted that improvements had been made to the game's artificial intelligence over Just Cause 3.
 These changes were intended to make non-player characters smarter so that they behave more tactically and pose more of a threat to the player.
 Other improvements to the game engine include physics-based rendering and a new animation system.
+The game includes an Easter egg gameplay sequence which replicates the viral platformer Getting Over It with Bennett Foddy (2017).
+It is a collaboration between Square Enix and the game's developer Bennett Foddy, who provides humorously philosophical narration for the sequence.

 The game was announced during Microsoft's press conference at E3 2018, and also appeared later at Square Enix's showcase and the PC Gaming Show.
 On 30 October, the game was announced as having "gone gold", signifying the completion of development on the base game.
 The game was released for PlayStation 4, Windows, and Xbox One on 4 December 2018.

 Square Enix released three pieces of downloadable content (DLC) upon the game's release.
 Dare Devils of Destruction, released on 30 April 2019, introduced weaponized vehicles and challenge modes.
 The second DLC, Los Demonios, which sees Rico defending Solís against an invading demonic force, was released on 3 July 2019.
 The last DLC named Danger Rising, which features new missions against the Agency and adds a hoverboard, was released on 5 September 2019.